Blog-Details

 3. Valuation of assets: A valuer is appointed by the DRT to determine the fair market value of the attached assets.

-4. Auction notice: The bank or financial institution must issue a public notice of the auction, including the date, time, and venue of the auction.
+4. Auction Notice: The bank or financial institution must issue a public notice of the auction, including the date, time, and venue of the auction.

 5. Auction: The attached assets are sold through public auction to the highest bidder.
 The proceeds from the auction are then used to recover the dues.